Page Type: | Mountain/Rock |

 That's the good news, but here are some things to consider before heading there bagging an "easy peak":

 In the season of 2006, a team had a break at 6550m.
-All but team leader walked off towards the summit.
+All but the team leader walked off towards the summit.
 When he had finished his satellite phone call he followed.
 A hidden snow bridge collapsed and he fell at least 15m into a huge crevasse.
 He was extremely lucky and landed on a bridge.
 He suffered no injuries, probably thanks to the large amounts of soft snow that he fell on.
-On both sides of the bridge in the crevasse he could look down into black voids.
+On both sides of the bridge in the crevasse, he could look down into black voids.

 Be careful and don't hesitate to rope up, even if most people tell you there are no crevasses.